-Habitat restoration
+Habitat Restoration

-Here at Exo Environmental, we have extensive experience in conducting surveys associated with habitat restoration.
 A range of surveying has been undertaken throughout the UK which has provided vital information to national bodies such as Natural England, the Environment Agency and the Broads Authority to inform them on the best practices to maintain and restore important habitats.

-Providing solutions via management, soft engineering and through experimental deployment of the newest designs in restoration, Exo Environmental has been involved with projects throughout the Offshore, Terrestrial and Intertidal environments, everything from Peatland rewetting restoration to Oyster beds in the Rover Colne.
+Providing solutions via management, soft engineering and through experimental deployment of the newest designs in restoration, Exo Environmental has been involved with projects throughout the Offshore, Terrestrial and Intertidal environments, everything from Peatland rewetting restoration to Oyster beds in the River Colne.

 Brushwood Barrier Completed on Cobmarsh Island, Mersea